This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-- Your caregiver may use an endoscope to help place your stent.
+- Your healthcare provider may use an endoscope to help place your stent.
 An endoscope is a long bendable tube with a light and camera at the end.
-Your caregiver may use fluoroscopy (a type of x-ray) to check the location of the catheter.
+Your healthcare provider may use fluoroscopy (a type of x-ray) to check the location of the catheter.
 He may put a dye into your urethra and your bladder to help the stricture show up better on x-ray.